+Product/Service Characteristics

-Product/Service Characteristics Risk Factor Inherent Risk Industry Standard Risk Mitigation Residual Risk $\sim$ Deleted: Rating Unrelated Third party High As a rule, third party payments are only accepted Monitoring seeks to identify exceptions which will be reviewed Low Deleted: after¶ mitigation payers/subscribers which could disguise the source or in limited specific scenarios (determined by firms in line with their risk appetite) or where made to/from another and, where necessary, appropriate due diligence measures will be performed on the third party.
-Deleted: As a general rule third party payments are not accepted unless made to/from another regulated entity. destination of laundered funds. regulated entity.
-Deleted: will Ability to pay in or withdraw cash High No receipt or payment in cash is possible No receipt or payment in cash is possible.
-Low Ability to switch from one fund / Medium Products allow switching between funds / products Monitoring seeks to identify suspicious transactions Low Deleted: Monitoring will alert to any unusual behaviour. product to another held with the same firm, but the registered owner remains the same Deleted: Ability to transfer holdings to a third party to try and High Products allow stock transfers to enable registration under any alternative name Transfer is often to another regulated entity.
-Appropriate due diligence is Low Deleted: d mask the audit trail Monitoring seeks to identify suspicious transactions.
-Deleted: Monitoring will alert to any unusual behaviour Products which enable high turnover of funds High For retail investors, products intended for medium to long term investment purposes.
-Monitoring seeks to identify suspicious transactions.
-Low Deleted: Generally products tend to be simple and many provide for tax- exempt investment.
-Use of investment funds and products is by its nature ad hoc. ۷ Deleted: Types of funds¶ The following are deemed to be low risk products:-¶ ISAs¶ JISAs¶ LISAs¶ Complex products that allow a high turnover of funds may increase the risk, for example,¶ Real Estate Funds¶ Structured Finance¶ Liquidity Funds
+Risk Factor Inherent Risk Industry Standard Risk Mitigation Residual Risk Rating after mitigation Unrelated Third party payers/subscribers which could disguise the source or destination of laundered funds.
+High As a general rule third party- payments are not accepted unless made to/from another- regulated entity.
+As a rule, third party payments are only accepted in limited specific scenarios (determined by firms in line with their risk appetite) or where made to/from another regulated entity.
+Monitoring willseeks to identify exceptions which will be reviewed and, where necessary, appropriate due diligence measures will be performed on the third party.
+Low Ability to pay in or withdraw cash High No receipt or payment in cash is possible No receipt or payment in cash is possible.
+Low Ability to switch from one fund / product to another Medium Products allow switching between funds-/products held with the same firm, but the registered owner remains the same Monitoring will alert to any unusual- behaviour.
+Monitoring seeks to identify suspicious transactions Low Ability to transfer holdings to a third party to try and mask the audit trail High Products allow stock transfers to enable registration under and alternative name Transfer is often to another regulated entity.
+Appropriate due diligence is performed on the new client.
+Monitoring will alert to any unusual behaviour Monitoring seeks to identify suspicious transactions.
+Low

+Products which High Generally products tend to Monitoring seeks to identify

+enable high be simple and many provide suspicious transactions.
+Low

+turnover of funds for tax- exempt investment.
+Types of funds

+For retail investors, products The following are deemed to be

+intended for medium to long low risk products:-

+term investment purposes. • ISAs Mediu

+Use of investment funds and • JISAs m

+products is by its nature ad • LISAs

+hoc.
+Complex products that allow a high

+turnover of funds may increase the

+risk, for example,

+Real Estate Funds

+Structured Finance

+Liquidity Funds